 Phonon pulses have been created in cold liquid 4He over many years since the initial work of Gernsey and Luszczynski in 1971 [1].
-The pulses were found to travel at the velocity of sound and so it was believed, that to first order, the phonons were independent, non-interacting ballistic wave packets.
+The pulses were found to travel at the velocity of sound, and so it was believed that, to first order, the phonons were independent, noninteracting ballistic wave packets.
 The liquid 4He was sufficiently cold that the ambient thermal phonons could be ignored.
-However it was recognised that phonons could spontaneously decay by the three phonon process (3pp) [2, 3], which is allowed by the upward curvature of the dispersion curve [4, 5].
-This picture was challenged recently by Adamenko et al. [6, 7] who argued that a number of observations, such as the creation of high energy phonons in the liquid, could be explained if the phonons in the pulse were treated as strongly interacting and were confined to a narrow cone in momentum space.
-This has prompted us to look for evidence of the proposed phonon momentum distribution.
+However, it was recognized that phonons could spontaneously decay by the three phonon process (3pp) [2,3], which is allowed by the upward curvature of the dispersion curve [4,5].
+This picture was challenged recently by Adamenko et al. [6,7] who argued that a number of observations, such as the creation of high-energy phonons in the liquid, could be explained if the phonons in the pulse were treated as strongly interacting and were confined to a narrow cone in momentum space.

-A short electrical pulse in a planar thin-film heater is usually used to create a pulse of phonons.
-It was proposed [6, 7], that the phonons in the

-Figure 1: This shows the bolometer signals for the two separate pulses, dashed-dot lines, and for the double pulse, solid line. the sharp peak at 40 μ s is due to the l-phonons and the signal after $\approx 43\mu$ s is due to h-phonons.
-The sum of the signals from the two separate pulses is shown as the dotted line, it can be seen to be about half that of the double pulse.
-The input pulses are 100ns and 6.3mW pulse interact by the three phonon process (3pp) [8] which is very rapid and creates a thermal equilibrium with temperature $T \sim 1$ K, within the cone in momentum space, in a time of order of 10^{-10} s [9].
-The cone is thought to arise because only phonons with a small angle θ{3pp} , typically 10° between the two momentum vectors, interact by the 3pp.
-This causes the magnitude of the cone angle to be $\sim \theta{3pp}$.
+It was proposed [6,7] that the phonons in a pulse interact by the 3pp [8] which is very rapid and creates a thermal equilibrium with temperature $T \sim 1$ K within a cone in momentum space, in a time of order of 10^{-10} s [9].
+The cone is thought to arise because only phonons with a small angle $2\theta{3pp}$, typically $\theta{3pp} = 10^{\circ}$, between the two momentum vectors, interact by the 3pp.
+This causes the magnitude of the cone half angle to be $\sim \theta{3pp}$.
+The creation of high-energy phonons (h phonons) with energy $\epsilon > 10$ K has been measured [10-12], and can be explained by four-phonon interactions between the low-energy phonons (1 phonons) within the pulse [6,7,13].
+Despite this indirect evidence for the properties of the phonon pulses, there has been no previous direct confirmation of them.
+In this Letter we present remarkable experimental results which provide some compelling evidence that the phonons are strongly interacting and occupy a narrow cone in momentum space.

-There is already some indirect evidence for this picture: the creation of high energy phonons, (h-phonons) with energy $\epsilon > 10$ K can be explained by four phonon interactions between the low energy phonons (l-phonons) within the pulse.
-Several properties of these h-phonons have been measured [10, 11, 12] and modelled theoretically [6, 7, 13].
-Recently, it has been found experimentally that the temperature of the phonon distribution is uniform in the centre and decreases towards the edges of the pulse [14] and this behaviour can also be explained within this picture [15].

-Despite this indirect evidence for the properties of the phonon pulse, there has been no previous direct confirmation of them.
-In this paper we present remarkable experimental results which provide some compelling evidence that the phonons are strongly interacting and occupy a narrow cone in momentum space.

-In figure 1 we show the signals from two heaters which are separated by an angle $\alpha = 6^{\circ}$.
+In Fig. 1 we show the signals from two heaters which are separated by an angle $\alpha = 6^{\circ}$.
 Signals from separate and simultaneous pulses to the two heaters are shown.
 The dotted line is the sum of the two separate pulses.
-All
+It can be seen that the fast 1-phonon peak, from simultaneous pulses, is twice as high as that of the sum of the two separate pulses.
+The slower h-phonon signal, from the simultaneous pulses, is also substantially larger than the sum of the separate pulses.